kottans/frontend/tasks/empty-promises.md

 **Missing functionality.
 Part 1.
 For brave one**

+What if you need to cancel a promise?
+Saying, you have sent a network request, you haven't received a result and the user leaves the page.
+You don't need a result of this request and a server can stop working on it, right?

 Some time ago, our community had a proposal for cancelable promise.
 But because of evil guys from Google author closed [it](https://github.com/tc39/proposal-cancelable-promises).
 But we need a possibility to [cancel the promise](https://medium.com/@benlesh/promise-cancellation-is-dead-long-live-promise-cancellation-c6601f1f5082).

 So you will, with help of the product of evil guys mentioned above, which is quite ironic I say, find a way how to create your own cancelable promise.
 In such a way you will restore justice in a galaxy.